Jath1024/serverless_ninjas_workshop/3-Functions_Lab/readme.md

 1. Give you policy a name, select the send right, and then click create

-    ![SAS Settings](images/event_hub_sas_properties.png "SAS Settings")
+    ![SAS Settings](images/event_hub_sas_properties.png "SAS Settings") -->

-1. Click on the policy you just created and save the Primary Connection String and policy name somewhere as we will need this later
+1. Click on the existing 'RootManageSharedAccessKey' policy and save the Primary Connection String and policy name somewhere as we will need this later

     ![SAS Connection String](images/event_hub_connection_string.png "SAS Connection String")